eldrey/Coursera/AI_Agent_Developer_Specialization/Agentic_AI_Concepts/Module_01/game_conceptual_framework/README.md

+## AI log
-This README was created by this code using the query `Create a READM.md basede on the files in this path`
+This README was created by this code using the query `Create a READM.md based on the files in this path` This README was updated with decorator with query `Update the README file based on the new files on this path`

 # File Explorer Agent